The site: Highfield House

 Other visible remnants include the garden wall adjacent to 38 Oakmount Avenue and parts of border wall between Highfield House and Oakmount, at the back of 24 Oakmount Avenue.

 The hedgerow running south from what is now the junction of Oakmount Avenue and Leigh Road down to what is now Blenheim Avenue, is shown on the 1658, 1868 and 1910 maps.
-There is a well pump marked, which we believe is still in existence at number ??
-Blenheim Avenue.
+There is a well pump marked, which we believe is still in existence at a house in Blenheim Avenue.
 The border between Highfield House and Westwood House is now in line with the borders between the gardens of Blenheim Avenue (south) and Winn Road.

 Map Overlays (1658 – 2017)